GAF Corporation

-GAF, the General Aniline and Film Corporation, and also known as G-I Holdings, is a roofing and construction materials company.[1]
-The acquisition of roofing businesses led GAF into decades of liability for asbestos usage in roofing and other building materials.
+GAF, the General Aniline and Film Corporation, also known as G-I Holdings, is a roofing and construction materials company.[1]
+GAF roofing and construction components used asbestos for years, leading to thousands of asbestos lawsuits.
 Eventually, GAF sought bankruptcy protection and reorganized with a trust fund to help pay asbestos claims.[2]

-Unfortunately, these directors did not run the company well, causing the business to flounder.
-For many years patriotic consumers purchased products made by American manufacturers like Kodak and DuPont.
+- Unfortunately, these directors did not run the company well, causing it to flounder.
+For many years, patriotic consumers purchased products made by American manufacturers like Kodak and DuPont.

 Although the asbestos mine shut down in the 1970s, GAF still faced thousands of lawsuits over asbestos exposure from the mine.
-Eventually, GAF was forced to file for bankruptcy protection.[2]
+Eventually, GAF was forced to file for bankruptcy protection in 2001.[2]

 GAF used asbestos in several of its products.
 Asbestos was commonly used in manufacturing because it was inexpensive and readily available.
-This natural mineral also could be used to add strength and durability to materials like concrete.
+It also resists heat, fire, chemical reactions, and electricity, making it an ideal insulator.

 GAF assumed responsibility for many asbestos-contaminated products, including: